thegymnasium/seemingly-seamless/slides-upgrade-migration.md

 Notes:
 - that's with a lot of planning
 - in the end, the data migration took about 6 hours
+- The next slide shows how many versions Amir needed to process.

 ---